abdullahabuslama/personalized-chatbot-with-dynamic-responses/README.md

 ## ⚠️ Disclaimer

-Med-RAG is not a doctor.
+"Med-RAG is not a doctor."
 Always consult licensed healthcare professionals for diagnosis, treatment, or emergencies.